Early life of Marcus Aurelius: Family and childhood

-Lucilla and Verus (III) had two children: a son, Marcus Aurelius, born on 26 April 121, and Annia Cornificia Faustina, probably born in 122 or 123.
-Verus (III) probably died in 124, during his praetorship, when Marcus Aurelius was only three years old.
-Though he can hardly have known him, Marcus Aurelius wrote in his Meditations that he had learned "modesty and manliness" from his memories of his father and from the man's posthumous reputation.
+Lucilla and Verus (III) had two children: a son, Marcus, born on 26 April 121, and Annia Cornificia Faustina, probably born in 122 or 123.
+Verus (III) probably died in 124, during his praetorship, when Marcus was only three years old.
+Though he can hardly have known him, Marcus wrote in his Meditations that he had learned "modesty and manliness" from his memories of his father and from the man's posthumous reputation.
 Lucilla did not remarry.

 Lucilla, following prevailing aristocratic customs, probably did not spend much time with her son.
-Marcus Aurelius was in the care of "nurses".
-Marcus Aurelius credits his mother with teaching him "religious piety, simplicity in diet" and how to avoid "the ways of the rich".
-In his letters, Marcus Aurelius makes frequent and affectionate reference to her; he was grateful that, "although she was fated to die young, yet she spent her last years with me".
+Marcus was in the care of "nurses".
+He credits his mother with teaching him "religious piety, simplicity in diet" and how to avoid "the ways of the rich".
+In his letters, Marcus makes frequent and affectionate reference to her; he was grateful that, "although she was fated to die young, yet she spent her last years with me".

-After his father's death, Marcus Aurelius was adopted by his paternal grandfather Marcus Annius Verus (II).
+After his father's death, Marcus was adopted by his paternal grandfather, Marcus Annius Verus (II).
 Another man, Lucius Catilius Severus, also participated in his upbringing.
-Severus is described as Marcus Aurelius' "maternal great-grandfather"; he is probably the stepfather of the elder Lucilla.
-Marcus Aurelius was raised in the home of his mother (the Horti Domitiae Lucillae) on the Caelian Hill, a district he would affectionately refer to as "my Caelian".
+Severus is described as his "maternal great-grandfather"; he is probably the stepfather of the elder Lucilla.
+Marcus was raised in the home of his mother (the Horti Domitiae Lucillae) on the Caelian Hill, a district he would affectionately refer to as "my Caelian".
 It was an upscale region, with few public buildings but many aristocratic villas.
 The most famous of these villas was the Lateran Palace, seized under Nero (r.
 54–68) and thenceforth imperial property.
-Marcus Aurelius' grandfather owned his own palace beside the Lateran, where Marcus Aurelius would spend much of his childhood.
+Marcus' grandfather owned his own palace beside the Lateran, where Marcus would spend much of his childhood.

-Marcus Aurelius thanks his grandfather for teaching him "good character and avoidance of bad temper".
-He was less fond of the mistress his grandfather took and lived with after the death of Rupilia Faustina, his wife.
-Anthony Birley, Marcus Aurelius' modern biographer, detects a hint of sexual tension in Marcus Aurelius' writings on the mistress.
-Marcus Aurelius was grateful that he did not have to live with her longer than he did.
-Marcus Aurelius thanks the gods that he did not lose his virginity before its due time, and even held out a bit longer.
+Marcus thanks his grandfather for teaching him "good character and avoidance of bad temper".
+He was less fond of the mistress his grandfather took and lived with after the death Rupilia Faustina, his wife and Marcus' grandmother.
+Anthony Birley, Marcus' modern biographer, detects a hint of sexual tension in Marcus' writings on the mistress.
+Marcus was grateful that he did not have to live with her longer than he did.
+Marcus thanks the gods that he did not lose his virginity before its due time, and even held out a bit longer.
 He is proud that he did not indulge himself with Benedicta or Theodotus (household slaves, presumably).